Karel Hirman

 Karel Hirman (born 1 June 1970) is a Slovak engineer, manager and politician.
 Since September 2022 he has served as the Economy minister of Slovakia.

 Early life

 Hirman studied oil and gas extraction and transport at the Gubkin Russian State University of Oil and Gas and mining at the Technical University of Košice.

 Professional career

 After graduation, Hirman worked as a journalist for the Czech Press Agency as well the Slovak Economic weekly Trend, covering the Commonwealth of Independent States and energy topics.

-Since 2005, Herman managed several energy companies in Slovakia, including Košice public heating provider Tepláreň Košice, state-owned oil transporatation company TRANSPETROL as well as nickel distributor ENERGY-METAL.
+Since 2005, Herman managed several energy companies in Slovakia, including Košice public heating provider Tepláreň Košice, state-owned oil transportation company TRANSPETROL as well as nickel distributor ENERGY-METAL.

 Herman was in charge of implementation of a large-scale energy consumption optimization project funded by the European Investment Bank in the Prešov region.
 Between 2007 and 2014 he headed the energy department of the Slovak Innovation and Energy Agency.
 He is also a regular contributor to the outputs of the think tank Slovak Foreign Policy Association.